-All input images are resized to 32×256 without keeping the original aspect ratio.
-We set the maximum output sequence length during training to 24.
+All input images are resized to $32 \times 256$ without keeping the original aspect ratio.
+The maximum output sequence length during training is 24.
 All pixels are normalized with a per-channel calculated mean and standard deviation calculated on the ImageNet dataset [5].